katesroad/Frontend_Development/React/React-Query.md

    1.  get useGet[domainName]
    2.  update/create/delete

-10. To make query to be more granularly
+10. To make query to be more granularly(single responsibility)